Together in Christ: 'The Life-giving Word' — John 5:39-40

 Key Thought

-What Jesus says to his religious critics in today's verses does not diminish the importance of the Scriptures or their authority in our lives.
+What Jesus said to his religious critics in today's verses does not diminish the importance of the Scriptures or their authority in our lives.
 Jesus, however, is the key to understanding the goal of the Scriptures.
 [5] Jesus poured out the Spirit on us when we came to Him as Savior and Lord.
-[6] The Spirit helps us understand the Scriptures and live out the will of God in our lives as we are transformed to become Christlike.
+[6] The Spirit helps us understand the Scriptures and live out the will of God in our lives as we are transformed to become more and more Christlike.
 [7] The Holy Spirit is our anointing Who guides us into all truth about and from Jesus.
 [8]

 So, what do I need to take away from today's verses on my relationship with Jesus?

-• If I want to know God — the heart and will of God — I must know Jesus.
+• If I want to know God - the heart and will of God, I must know Jesus.

 • I must read the Scriptures with Jesus as their goal and look to Jesus as my authority for life and faith.

-[2] Matthew 5:17; 2 Corinthians 1:20; Ephesians 1:9; Luke 4:14-21, 24:44-49; John 12:14, 16, 18:32, 19:28.
+[2] Matthew 5:17; 2 Corinthians 1:20; Ephesians 1:9; Luke 4:14-21, 24:44-49; John 12:14-16, 18:32, 19:28.

-[3] Matthew 7:28-29, 28:19-20.
+[3] Matthew 7:28-29, 28:18-20.

 [4] John 8:31-32, 10:10.

-[5] Jesus demonstrates this repeatedly in the Sermon on the Mount when he says "You have heard that our ancestors were told...
-But I say..." (or something similar — Matthew 5:21-22, 27-28, 31-32, 33-34, 38-39, 43-44).
+[5] Jesus demonstrated this repeatedly in the Sermon on the Mount when he said "You have heard that our ancestors were told...
+But I say..." (or similar wording in Matthew 5:21-22, 27-28, 31-32, 33-34, 38-39, 43-44).
 In 2 Corinthians 3:14, Paul makes the point explicitly .

 [6] Titus 3:3-7.